illinois-cs241/illinois-cs241.github.io/_slides/deadlock_demolition.md

 <vertical />

-Reduce the case of the dining philosophers to a case of n-chopsticks and p-philosophers.
-Reduce the number of philosophers currently allowed at the table to n-1.
+Consider the case of the dining philosophers with _n_-chopsticks and _n_-philosophers.
+Reduce the number of philosophers currently allowed at the table to _n-1_ using a semaphore.
 Have them eat.
 Cycle out the philosophers.

 ## Downsides

-* Very heavy on context switchings for process
+* Very heavy on context switches for a process
-* Needs way of keeping the philosophers at bay (SIGSTOP for linux kernel)
+* Needs way of "pausing" a philosopher (SIGSTOP for linux kernel)
-* Needs some cycling algorithm
+* Need a "fair" cycling algorithm

 <horizontal />